-- B. After completion of the required monitoring period, the board shall periodically inspect wetlands deposited into the bank at a frequency sufficient to ensure that easement conditions are being met. - Subp.
+B. After completion of the required monitoring period, the board is responsible for assessing a wetland bank site to ensure that it continues to provide important functions and values consistent with its approved bank plan.

+Subp.
 2. Maintenance responsibilities.
 The fee owner and the banking applicant, if different from the fee owner, are jointly and severally responsible for the success of the banking project according to the approved banking plan and for maintaining the banking project according to the conditions of the conservation easement.
-The banking plan applicant, if different from the fee owner, is not responsible for maintenance after the monitoring requirements have been completed if the banking plan applicant no longer owns an easement interest in the real estate or credits associated with the banked wetland.
+The banking plan applicant, if different from the fee owner, is not responsible for maintenance after the monitoring requirements have been completed if the banking plan applicant no longer owns an easement interest in the real estate or credits associated with the replacement wetland.